D’Arcy McNickle Center for American Indian and Indigenous Studies

 Every October, the McNickle Center hosts a public event to re-center Native peoples who are often marginalized from American history.

-The D'Arcy McNickle Distinguished Lecture Series brings prominent Native authors and scholars to the Newberry to present their views on urgent matters in Indian Country.
+The D’Arcy McNickle Distinguished Lecture Series celebrates Indigenous scholars, writers, and artists who consistently demonstrate excellence in their work concerning Indigenous peoples and histories and who actively address contemporary issues faced by American Indian and Indigenous communities.
 Usually held in November, past lectures have featured Ned Blackhawk, Leslie Marmon Silko, Winona LaDuke, and Nick Estes.

 Get in Touch

-The McNickle Center staff are Rose Miron, Director, and Sarah Jiménez, Program Assistant.
+The McNickle Center staff are Rose Miron, Director; Haku Blaisdell, Associate Director for Outreach and Strategy; and Sarah Jiménez, Program Assistant.

 Research Fellowships